carlos-sardina/umvel-react/README.md

 # Rick and Morty

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup

 Once you have the repo downloaded in your computer, navigate with the terminal inside the root folder and run:

 ### `npm start`

+Your computer will download the required dependencies.
+Then run:

+### `npm start`

-This command will run the app in development mode.\
+This command will run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.

 ## Notes